How do you know if and when you are ready for commercial photography?

 - The industry is constantly and rapidly changing and it’s impossible to keep up with all of the changes.
 There is only one of you and you have limited time.

-- Your skills are continually improving and growing, which will present better and more opportunities for you which come with their own new set of challenges.
+- Your skills are continually improving and growing, which will present better and more frequent opportunities for you which come with their own new set of challenges.

 - You’ll never know everything you need to know, because you can’t get in the heads of other commercial photographers, nor know everything every art buyer or every agent knows.
 You will be continually growing and learning throughout your career.